instituutnederlandsetaal/BlackLab/site/docs/guide/how-to-configure-indexing.md

     # pidField is important for use with BLS because it guarantees that URLs
     # won't change even if you re-index.
 The other fields can be nice for
     # displaying document information but are not essential.
+    # (BTW, make sure pidField is configured with "type: untokenized" to
+    # prevent issues with e.g. PIDs containing spaces)
     specialFields:
       pidField: id         # unique document identifier.
 Used by BLS for persistent URLs
       titleField: title    # may be used by user interface to display document info